earok/Stunts_DOS2Amiga/README.md

 Tools created in an attempt to port custom cars from Stunts 1.1 on DOS to 4D Sports Driving 1.2 on Amiga

 - Source is available in .NET7
-- Use at your own risk!
+- Use at your own risk and provided with no warranty!
 Make a backup of your 4D Sports Driving install.
 - There are a LOT of custom cars available for Stunts for DOS, we can *partly* convert to Amiga.
+[Mark Ceccato's page](https://www.markceccato.com/) has a lot of them.
 - Download Stunts_2_Amiga.exe into your Stunts folder ("data" if using WHDLoad).
 May need to have .NET framework installed to run the executable.
 - Download custom cars into the same folder.
 - Run Stunts_2_Amiga.exe to convert all of the custom cars.